Richard V. Allen

-Richard Vincent Allen (January 1, 1936 – November 16, 2024) was United States National Security Advisor under President Ronald Reagan from 1981 to 1982.
+Richard Vincent Allen (January 1, 1936 – November 16, 2024) was the United States National Security Advisor under President Ronald Reagan from 1981 to 1982.
 In 1977, prior to Reagan's presidential election in November 1980, he served as Reagan's chief foreign policy advisor.
 Afterwards, he became a fellow at the Hoover Institution.
 He was a member of the Defense Policy Board Advisory Committee.

 Early life and education

 Allen was born in Collingswood, New Jersey, on January 1, 1936, the son of Magdalen (Buchman) and Charles Carroll Allen.
 A graduate of Saint Francis Preparatory School in Spring Grove, Pennsylvania, Allen received his B.A. and M.A degrees from the University of Notre Dame.
 His M.A. from Notre Dame is in political science.